melodylail/caffe/BRANCHFEATURES.md

 coordinate translation parameters for each layer.

 A hypercolumn is unlikely to land exactly on the grid of a layer's filter, so bilinear interpolation is used to combined the closest four.
+If the location is outside the filter grid of any layer it will take the closest valid value.

 The top output will be of shape `(N * P, C)` where `C` is the sum of the channels for all input layers.
 For instance, if `conv1` through `conv3` have